Relativistic time-dependent quantum dynamics across supercritical barriers for Klein-Gordon and Dirac particles

 \subsubsection{Dirac equation wavepackets}

-A similar construction can be used to build wavepackets evolving according to the Dirac equation, starting from an initial state $\left\vert G(t=0)\right\rangle $ that is expanded over the Dirac equation plane-wave solutions given by Eq. (\ref{Dpw}).
-The coefficients $c_{D}^{\pm}=\left\langle \Phi_{1}^{\pm}\right\vert \left.
-G\right\rangle $ are now obtained by using the standard positive definite scalar product (\ref{Dsp}).
-For definiteness, let us start again with an initial state $G(t=0,x)$ of the same form as Eq. (\ref{is1}).
-This wavepacket will have projections on the plane wave solutions with positive and negative energies (the latter vanishing only in the non-relativistic limit).
-The coefficients are given by
+A similar construction can be used to build wavepackets evolving according to the Dirac equation, starting from an initial state $\left\vert G(t=0)\right\rangle $ of the same form as Eq. (\ref{is1}) now expanded over the Dirac equation plane-wave solutions.
+The time evolved wavepacket is